Want to get into football but feeling stuck?

-Club teams are actually fairly similar to US sports teams.
+Club teams are similar to US sports teams.
 Teams generally represent a city and play within a league.
 The New York Yankees are based in New York and play in Major League Baseball.
 Messi’s Barcelona play in Spain’s domestic football league called La Liga (“The League”).

 Let’s start with one easy difference: team names.
 While US teams have nicknames — like the Dallas Cowboys, Golden State Warriors, or Boston Bruins — football teams often just have a club name, like FC Barcelona.
 “F.C.” just stands for Futbol Club.
 While some teams have nicknames, most are cultural rather than official names.
 For example, Barcelona (or Barça for shorthand) is known as the Blaugrana.
 In Catalan, blau means blue and grana translates to deep red, which are the colors of the team jerseys.
 Juventus’s nickname is I Bianconeri (“The Black and Whites”) also based on their club colors.
 Maybe not the most exciting examples.
 On a more interesting note, Manchester United’s nickname is the “Red Devils.”